SatelCreative/spylib-legacy/README.md

-# spylib
+# SPyLib - The Satel Python Library

-The Satel Python Library: a collection of useful modules used in Satel's backend projects
+SPyLib is a collection of useful modules used in Satel's backend projects